 5.1 - IP comment letter recommendation:

 5.1 A – The timing of temporary difference reversals is critical in determining the amount of admitted adjusted gross DTAs.
 Determining the reversal of temporary differences impacts the adjusted gross DTA admitted pursuant to paragraphs 11.a., 11.b.i. and potentially 11.c. of SSAP No. 101.
+For purposes of paragraph 11.c., determining the reversal of temporary differences (that is, scheduling, as defined in Question 5.3 below) is necessary only to the extent required by Question 4.13.

 5.1 - Exposed - NAIC staff recommends exposing the interested parties’ proposed revisions with the modification of adding a more specific reference to the paragraph 7.e requirements as discussed in question 4.13.
 In addition, the IP proposed reference to paragraph 5.3 is proposed by NAIC staff to be deleted.

 5.1 A – The timing of temporary difference reversals is critical in determining the amount of admitted adjusted gross DTAs.
 Determining the reversal of temporary differences impacts the adjusted gross DTA admitted pursuant to paragraphs 11.a., 11.b.i. and potentially 11.c. of SSAP No. 101.
+For purposes of paragraph 11.c., determining the reversal of temporary differences is necessary only to the extent required by paragraph 7.e. as discussed in Question 4.13.

 5.3 - IP comment letter recommendation:

 5.3 Paragraph 228 of FAS 109 states, in pertinent part, that “[t]he particular years in which temporary differences result in taxable or deductible amounts generally are determined by the timing of the recovery of the related asset or settlement of the related liability.”
 Question 1 of the FASB’s Special Report on Statement 109 provides additional guidance on scheduling.
 It defines “scheduling” as the analysis performed to determine the pattern and timing of the reversal of temporary differences.
-It also provides certain guidelines to be followed, including the need for the method employed to be systematic and logical, that a consistent method be used for each category of temporary differences, and that a change in the method used be considered a change in accounting principle.
+Thus, scheduling includes any determination of the amount of a temporary difference that reverses in a future period, even if the reversal pattern is readily determinable, such as straight-line amortization of a fixed amount.
+The FASB’s Special Report also provides certain scheduling guidelines to be followed, including the need for the method employed to be systematic and logical, that a consistent method be used for each category of temporary differences, and that a change in the method used be considered a change in accounting principle.

 5.3 - Exposed - NAIC staff and IP representatives’ modifications to delete the proposed new sentence, “Thus, scheduling ...”
 Note that some knowledge of reversal patterns is needed for paragraph 11.a. and 11.b. and the scope of paragraph 5.3 is not restricted to 11.c.
 The exposed language would read as follows:

 5.3 Paragraph 228 of FAS 109 states, in pertinent part, that “[t]he particular years in which temporary differences result in taxable or deductible amounts generally are determined by the timing of the recovery of the related asset or settlement of the related liability.”
 Question 1 of the FASB’s Special Report on Statement 109 provides additional guidance on scheduling.
 It defines “scheduling” as the analysis performed to determine the pattern and timing of the reversal of temporary differences.
-It also provides certain guidelines to be followed, including the need for the method employed to be systematic and logical, that a consistent method be used for each category of temporary differences, and that a change in the method used be considered a change in accounting principle.
+The FASB’s Special Report also provides certain scheduling guidelines to be followed, including the need for the method employed to be systematic and logical, that a consistent method be used for each category of temporary differences, and that a change in the method used be considered a change in accounting principle.

 G:\FRS\DATA\Stat Acctg\3.
 National Meetings\A. National Meeting Materials\2019\Spring\NM Exposures\19-10 - 101 - DTA DTL Offsetr.docx